2 Exploring Candy database

 Figure 2.6: Table BoxDetails.

-In table BoxDetails is stored what kinds of pralines and how many of them are in a certain box.
-So you can read that there are six kinds of pralines in box ALLS, two of each, a total of twelve pralines.
-In this table, the key is a combination of the fields BoxCode and PralineCode.
+The BoxDetails table stores which types of pralines and how many of each are in a specific box.
+For example, you can see that box ALLS contains six types of pralines, two of each, for a total of twelve pralines.
+In this table, the key is a combination of BoxCode and PralineCode.
 The table has 84 records.

 2.1.6 Table Pralines